Jessica Breland: College career

+Professional career

-Breland was selected in the second round of the 2011 WNBA Draft (13th overall) by the Minnesota Lynx.
+Breland was selected in the second round of the 2011 WNBA draft (13th overall) by the Minnesota Lynx.
 She was then traded to New York.
 She signed a free agent contract with the Chicago Sky in 2014.

 On February 2, 2018, Breland signed a contract with the Atlanta Dream.

 On February 19, 2020, Breland was traded to the Phoenix Mercury in a three-team deal.